cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

     ![](jsb/112.png)

-After the above configuration, you can finally call it directly from the ts layer like this.
+After the above configuration, call it directly from the ts layer like this:

 ``` typescript
 import { _decorator, Component, Node } from 'cc';